 Commander Zac Cummard joined the Chandler Police Department in October of 2002 and graduated from the Arizona Law Enforcement Academy as a POST-certified peace officer in February of 2003.
 While assigned in a patrol capacity, he pursued additional opportunities to serve as a police instructor, terrorism liaison officer, and City of Chandler mentor.

 Commander Cummard has been actively involved with community service organizations such as the Boy Scouts of America and the Special Olympics of Arizona.
-He has served on the State Council of the Law Enforcement Torch Run for Special Olympics since 2012 and most recently held a position as that organization’s State Director from 2020 to 2022.
+He has served on the State Council of the Law Enforcement Torch Run (LETR) for Special Olympics since 2012 and most recently held a position as that organization’s State Director from 2020 to 2022.
+In 2023 he was appointed to the International Association of Chiefs of Police LETR committee.
 As an attorney, he has provided volunteer service with the Maricopa County Superior Court, the Town of Gilbert Prosecutor’s Office, and the Judicial Branch of Arizona’s Probate Lawyers Assistance Project.
 He has also provided pro bono legal assistance through the American Indian Law Clinic.

 Professional memberships include the International Association of Crime Analysts, the American Society of Evidence-Based Policing, the Naval Postgraduate School Foundation & Alumni Association, the American Bar Association, the Arizona Bar, the Maricopa County Bar Association, and the National Eagle Scout Association.